amineodjn/MultiCoach/my-cdk-multicoach/README.md

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

+To push the new changes to your S3 bucket using AWS CDK, follow these steps:

+`npm run build`
+`cd my-cdk-multicoach`
+`npm install`
+`npx cdk deploy`

 ## Useful commands

 * `npm run build`   compile typescript to js